 Students enrolling in the MSN-LEAD track are automatically eligible for a 25% tuition deduction.

 This program provides nurses with essential skills for effective leadership in the current and ever-evolving health care delivery system.
-Students complete core courses and coursework related to the following: organizational theory, principles of leadership and management, communication technology, informatics, innovation strategies, and continuous quality improvement/outcomes evaluation.
-Practicum experiences are tailored to the individual student's specialty focus and career goals.
-Graduate competencies will include interdisciplinary communication and collaboration; resource management; innovation; community/population-based care delivery; and health care program implementation, coordination, and outcomes evaluation.
+Students complete core courses and coursework related to the following: organizational theory; principles of leadership and management; inter-professional collaboration; health care informatics; innovation strategies; human resources management; finance and economics; quality improvement and safety.
+Clinical experiences are tailored to the individual student's specialty focus and career goals.
 Graduates possess knowledge and skills to facilitate leadership roles in multiple urban and rural health care settings.

 Frequently Asked Questions